Write a little about yourself. Just a paragraph will do.

 Three, maybe four, of the following: work, eat, read, drink, write,

-explore, laugh, sleep -- plus sometimes an unmentionable or two
+laugh, sleep -- plus the occasional unmentionable or two thrown in

 The most private thing I’m willing to admit